A Passion for Paris

 Cooking experience: Pastry class: Paris-Brest.

-Cultural experiences: Versaille: Understanding the France of Louis XIV and its influence throughout Europe.
+Cultural experiences: Versailles: Understanding the France of Louis XIV and its influence throughout Europe.
 French gardens.
-Who were the queens of France and why is everyone still interested in Marie-Antoinette.
+Who were the queens of France and why is everyone still interested in Marie-Antoinette?

 Day 4: (Sunday May 24)

-In the morning, we’ll visit the most exuberant food market in Paris followed by a tour of the Marais district, with its distinct history related to French nobility in the 17th and 18th centuries, of French and immigrant Jews in the 19th and early 20th centuries.
+In the morning, we’ll visit the most exuberant food market in Paris followed by a tour of the Marais district, with its distinct history related to French nobility in the 17th and 18th centuries and to French and immigrant Jews in the 19th and early 20th centuries.
 We’ll enjoy a light lunch at Marriage Frères, the historic purveyor of fine teas.

 Free time from 3:30 to 6:00pm.

-Gary is inviting us to his apartment this evening for a special event: a Parisian “aperitif dinatoire,” an informal event surrounding food and drink and good company.
+Gary is inviting us to his apartment this evening for a special event: a Parisian “apéritif dinatoire,” an informal, convivial gather involving food and drink and good company.
 The food will be prepared by teenage students of the prestigious Ferrandi Cooking School and will be accompanied by a “tour de France” of wines.
 You’ll have the opportunity to speak with these budding French chefs about the meal they’ll prepare for us, about their studies and about their aspirations.
 And you’ll meet several French and American Parisians who will speak about their vision of the classic Parisian dinner party.
 A cultural, culinary and conversational experience all in one.

 Meals: Breakfast, light lunch, dinner.